michaelmcarthur/GoogleGeocode-HASS/README.md

 name (Optional): A name to display on the sensor.
 The default is “Google Geocode"

 options (Optional): Select what level of address information you want.
-Choices are 'street', 'city', 'both', 'state' or 'country'.
-The default is “street"
+Choices are 'street', 'city', 'both', 'state', 'full' or 'country'.
+The default is “both"

 ### Example with optional entry for configuration.yaml
 ```
 - platform: google_geocode
   name: michael
   origin: device_tracker.mobile_phone
-  options: both
+  options: full
 ```